How to Cut the Foam for Your Cover

 Marking the Foam - Part TwoCheck that the marks you made are straight, within each cushion's boundary area, and that they match your measurements.
 When these things are confirmed, connect the dots using the straight edge.
 Be careful to not tear into the foam with the marker tip.
 These lines will be what you cut along as you form the cushion.

-Cutting the FoamBefore starting any cuts, be sure your work surface is flat, stable and won't be damaged by cutting through the foam with the knife.
+Cutting the FoamBefore you cut foam, always make sure your work surface is flat, stable and won't be damaged by cutting through the foam with the knife.
 If you choose to use a carving knife, use a gentle back-and-forth sawing motion and let the blade work through the sheet.
-Do not compress the foam and try to make quick cuts through the condensed form.
+Do not compress the foam and try to make quick cuts through the condensed foam.
 A softer foam will compress more easily during cutting.
 Minimizing pressure during cutting will result in cleaner edges.
 Medium and firm foams can resist pressure slightly better during cutting, but this is not a reason to apply extra force.
 The less the foam is compressed during cutting, the more control the user has over making straight cuts and flush edges.

 The picture to the right illustrates the ease with which a sharp blade can cut the foam without compressing it.
 If you use an electric knife, do not force the blade through the foam.
 The slower you pass the knife through the foam, the more control you maintain.
-Cut the foam like it's freshly-baked bread.
+A good way to think of it is to cut the foam like it's freshly-baked bread.
 Forcing the knife tears through the foam, leaving a sloppy cut.
 With either method, start cutting from an outside edge of the sheet.

 Previous: How to Measure Your Cushion